Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

 <img src="https://github.com/Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/blob/main/Images/year_relative_to_reg_start.png?" width="1000">

-To look at this in further detail, we then plotted diagnosis by week relative to registration start:
+To look at this in further detail, we then looked at diagnosis by week relative to registration start:

 <img src="https://github.com/Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/blob/main/Images/week_relative_to_reg_start.png?" width="1000">

-And looked at the time between diagnosis and first OHA/insulin script by week of diagnosis relative to registration start:
+And looked at the time between diagnosis and first treatment (earliest OHA/insulin script) by week of diagnosis relative to registration start:

 <img src="https://github.com/Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/blob/main/Images/time_to_treatment.png?" width="1000">

 Again, clearly there are data quality issues with more patients than expected being diagnosed close to when they register with their primary care practice (primarily after but some shortly before).
-This probably reflects old diagnoses (prior to registration) being recorded as if they were new, and hence the shorter time to first OHA/insulin script for those diagnosed closer to registration.
-In previous work ([https://bmjopen.bmj.com/content/7/10/e017989](https://bmjopen.bmj.com/content/7/10/e017989)) we removed diagnoses within 3 months (<91 days) of registration start are excluded as per [https://bmjopen.bmj.com/content/7/10/e017989](https://bmjopen.bmj.com/content/7/10/e017989), but using the above plot we have decided to extend this window to -2 to +4 months.
+This probably reflects old diagnoses (prior to registration) being recorded as if they were new, and hence the shorter time to first treatment for those diagnosed closer to registration.
+In previous work ([https://bmjopen.bmj.com/content/7/10/e017989](https://bmjopen.bmj.com/content/7/10/e017989)) we removed diagnoses within 3 months (<91 days) of registration start, but using the above plot we have decided to extend this window to -2 to +4 months.

 &nbsp;

 🔴 **Rule 3: Clinicians should check diabetes diagnosis dates which are -61 to +122 days (-2 to +4 months) relative to registration start (expected to affect ~5% of cohort).
-Those with diagnosis dates incorrectly coded as being close to registration when they actaully occurred earlier will have a reduced risk of MODY in the MODY calculator and a reduced risk of T1 in the T1DT2D calculator.
-For the MODY calculator it is important to check individuals with diagnosis dates close to registration as
+Those with diagnosis dates incorrectly coded as being close to registration when the true date was actually earlier will have a reduced risk of MODY in the MODY calculator and a reduced risk of T1 in the T1DT2D calculator.
+For the MODY calculator it is important to check individuals with diagnosis dates close to registration as otherwise high risk individuals may be missed.
+For the T1DT2D calculator, it may be sufficient to just look at those with Type 1 who have been flagged

 &nbsp;